Department of Computer and Information Sciences

 Network architecture and protocols, data communications, LANs and cellular networks, forwarding and routing, TCP/IP suite, network programming and packet analysis.
 Corequisite: COSC 336.
 Prerequisite: COSC 290.

 Students work in local computing facility under on-site and faculty supervision.
 May be repeated for a maximum of 6 units.
 Only 3 units can be applied to the major.
-Graded S/U. Prerequisites: 6 units of upper division Computer Science or Computer Information Systems courses and consent of the instructor.
+Graded S/U. Prerequisites: 6 units of upper-level COSC courses, 2.75 GPA, and consent of the internship coordinator.

 COSC 412 SOFTWARE ENGINEERING (3)